BouncyBear817/B_GF_HybridCLR/README.md

 # Chuan_GameFramework
-This project will be optimized and extended based on GameFramework.
+This project is optimized and extended based on GameFramework, and has added the HybridCLR module.

 ### 引用库 致谢